 When power carving, start small.
 Look for a tool and cutter that removes a larger amount of wood in a short time.
-However, it is harder to add more wood back to your project than carving it away.
+However, adding more wood back to your project is harder than carving it away.
 Minimize mistakes by moderating your first attempts.
 There are handy power carving tools for innovative and beautiful woodworking that use power carving techniques.

 What type of machines are available?

 The rotary hand tool is a popular power carving tool.
-It comes with multiple accessories, such as cutting bits, burrs, sanding wheels, and engraving tips.
+It has multiple accessories, such as cutting bits, burrs, sanding wheels, and engraving tips.
 These tools work at each level of the carving process, from roughing out the carving to cutting its fine finishing details.

 They are light and easy to hold and use.
 For production carving, a rotary tool might be your best choice for carving any style or design.

 Routers carve wooden signs and designs into wood.
 It removes wood for the first phase of a relief carving.
-The router cuts deep and fast, but for detailed carvings, there are not enough options.
+The router cuts deep and fast, but there are not enough options for detailed carvings.
 It performs better when carving panels or flat pieces of wood.
-A combination of a router and a flute bit removes wood up to about 3/4 inches deep faster than any other type of power tool.
+Combining a router and a fluted bit removes wood up to about 3/4 inches deep faster than any other type of power tool.

 Cutting tools are versatile tools.
-They cut lines into wood that help the carving process.
+They cut lines into the wood which helps the carving process.
 After you have designed and drawn a pattern on the wood, the cutting tool’s blade scores along the lines.
 The first cut determines the outlook of the final carving.
-Use the lines as a starting point for chisels, or you can switch to a rotary tool.
+Use the lines as a chisel starting point, or switch to a rotary tool.
 Follow the lines as you deepen and define the carving.

 How to pick the right machine

-When choosing a power carving tool, make sure it is durable, easy to handle and maneuver.
+When choosing a power carving tool, ensure it is durable and easy to handle and maneuver.
 However, that does not mean getting way out of your budget.
 It has to be high-quality.
 Choose a machine that suits your carving skills.